AKRGames/AlterTrack-archive/archive/tweets/EverySingleAlterTrackTweetEver.md

 > She noticed what Bryan said was true...Gisselle wasn't ok, Gisselle was being annoying, erratic, hostile with the words, with bad mood, angry the most of the time and despising her family.<br>
 When Galey left home, she only could hear some Gisselle screams...

-Some dialogue related to Galey leaving followed...<br>Wait, lemme set the scene.<br>Galey leaves home in 2019, and according to my headcannons, Bryan was 19-20, Giselle was 13, and Chris was 11.
+Lemme get this straight.<br>According to my headcannons, AlterTrack takes place in 2023, so Galey leaves home 4 years ago, in 2019.
+Bryan was 19-20, Giselle was 13, and Chris was 11.

+Some dialogue related to Galey leaving followed:<br>
 > GF:Galey!!!
 What are you doing!?!?<br>
 Galey: I'm doing what I consider the best for me<br>
 GF: Abandoning your family???
 Do you think that is a good idea???<br>